bootsish/ai_minter/README.md

 ## Usage

-First things first, the ArtRegistry contract will need to be deployed to your local Etherum network (Ganache).
+First things first, the ArtRegistry contract will need to be deployed to your local Ethereum network (Ganache).
 This is done by using Ganache and Remix.
 Make sure the Web provider's URI in your .env matches the Ganache network and deploy via Remix.
 Once deployed, copy and paste the smart contract address inside your .env.
 OpenAI and Pinata keys and secrets will need to be placed inside .env, as well.

 You are now able to run the command below: